golang/proposal/design/43651-type-parameters.md

 To do this we introduce a new predeclared type constraint:
 `comparable`.
-A type parameter with the `comparable` constraint accepts as a type argument any comparable type.
+The type set of the `comparable` constraint is the set of all comparable types.
-It permits the use of `==` and `!=` with values of that type parameter.
+This permits the use of `==` and `!=` with values of that type parameter.

 For example, this function may be instantiated with any comparable
 type: